 To strengthen your claim, gathering evidence is essential:

-For motorcyclists in an accident who are now trying to understand the laws, it’s vital to seek the counsel of a knowledgeable Fort Lauderdale personal injury lawyer to understand your rights and the best course of action post-accident.
+For motorcyclists in an accident who are now trying to understand the laws, it’s vital to seek the counsel of a skilled and experienced Fort Lauderdale motorcycle accident lawyer to understand your rights and the best course of action post-accident.

 Florida’s insurance and no-fault laws can significantly impact the outcome of a motorcycle accident claim.
 While Florida follows a no-fault insurance system for most vehicles, under Florida Statute 627.7407, motorcyclists are exempt from the state’s no-fault laws, making liability a central factor in determining compensation.